 - Make the filling: In a large bowl using a handheld or stand mixer fitted with a whisk attachment, beat the cream cheese on high speed until completely smooth, about 1 minute.
 On medium-high speed, beat in pumpkin, egg and egg yolk, scraping down sides of bowl as needed.
 On high speed, beat in sugar, cinnamon, pumpkin pie spice, and vanilla until combined.

 - Pour the filling evenly into each crust.

 - Bake until centers of pies only slightly jiggle, 18 to 20 minutes.
 Let cheesecakes cool at room temperature in the pan set on a wire rack.
 Once completely cool, place cheesecakes in the refrigerator for at least 2 hours or overnight.
 The cheesecakes will slightly sink in the middle- that’s ok!
 It gives you room for the caramel.
 Feel free to toast the pecans for the topping as the cheesecakes cool.
 To toast, spread the chopped nuts on a lined baking sheet and bake for 8-10 minutes at 300°F (149°C).

-- Once chilled, drizzle each with salted caramel sauce and garnish with toasted pecans.
+- Once chilled, drizzle each with salted caramel sauce and garnish with pecans.
 Store leftovers covered tightly in the refrigerator for up to 3 days.

 - Make Ahead & Freezing Instructions: Prepare the cheesecakes through step 4 up to 2-3 days in advance.
 Cover unbaked cheesecakes and store in the refrigerator until ready to bake.
 Continue with step 5.
 Freeze individual baked cheesecakes, without caramel topping, for up to 3 months.
 Thaw overnight in the refrigerator before serving.